binzailani3136/crudl-example-express/README.md

 ## Limitations
 * Sorting with MongoDB is case sensitive.
 With aggregation, it is possible to implement case-insensitive sorting.

-## Development
-This example mainly shows how to use crudl.
-It is not intended for development on crudl itself.

 ## Credits & Links
-crudl and crudl-django-example is written and maintained by vonautomatisch (Patrick Kranzlmüller, Axel Swoboda).
+CRUDL and crudl-django-example is written and maintained by vonautomatisch (Patrick Kranzlmüller, Axel Swoboda).

 * http://crudl.io
 * https://twitter.com/crudlio